 Updated: March 31, 2026

 The town of Duhamel is a true adventure destination where history and nature come together.
-Known for its national trails— La Route des Zingues and the Iroquois National Trail—it invites you to immerse yourself in a fascinating natural and cultural heritage.
-As you hike these trails, you’ll discover breathtaking landscapes while exploring the stories that have shaped the region.
+Known for its national trails— La Route des Zingues and the Iroquois National Trail—it invites you to immerse yourself in the heart of a fascinating natural and cultural heritage.
+As you walk these trails, you’ll discover breathtaking landscapes while exploring the stories that have shaped the region.

-In the center of the village, discover the “Au Fil de l’eau” interpretive trail, a unique route that highlights local history and the surrounding wildlife.
+In the center of the village, let yourself be surprised by the “Au Fil de l’eau” interpretive trail, a unique route that highlights local history and the surrounding wildlife.
 There you’ll find site-specific artworks under the theme “Peuples des bois,” as well as interpretive panels detailing the village’s history and the iconic presence of deer.
-In winter, Duhamel becomes a prime spot for wildlife viewing, as these deer take over the town, nestled in the heart of a major deer habitat.
+In winter, Duhamel becomes a prime spot for wildlife viewing, as these deer take over the town, nestled in the heart of a major deer range.

-Plan your visit: Download Ondago – Duhamel Cultural and Heritage Map to view the interpretive panels offline and enhance your exploration.
+Plan your visit: Download Ondago – Duhamel Culture and Heritage Map to view the interpretive panels offline and enhance your exploration.

-* Important note: During hunting season in the Réserve faunique de Papineau-Labelle, it is strictly prohibited to drive on La Route des Zingues (from P3 to P7) without a permit issued by the RFPL.
+* Important note: During hunting season in the Réserve faunique de Papineau-Labelle, it is strictly prohibited to drive on sections P3 through P7 of La Route des Zingues without a permit issued by the RFPL.
 Hunting 2025

 An immersion in the heart of nature and poetry